 All these issues lead to roofing leaks.
 Damaged boots let the water entering your home.
 Also, a leaky vent will trap moisture, giving pace to leaks and water damage.

 Water does not only enter inside homes through shingles.
 Dormer walls are also a key place for leaks.
 Often, wind-driven rain comes from the sides.
 It penetrates around windows edges, between corner boards, and cracks in the siding.

 The sealing surrounding dormers may be expired and cracked, or even missing.
 So, water penetrates these cracks making its way into your home.

 Cracks around dormers are openings that ease water getting behind the flashing.
 Then, it will slide into your home, damaging rafters, walls, and the ceiling.

 Protrusions in your roof are not the only source of leaks.
 Roofs are elements continuously exposed to the weather impact a wear and tear process is normal.
-So, when homeowners conduct periodical and proper maintenance, the roofs can resist this process and extend their shingles’ life.
+So, when homeowners conduct periodical and proper roofing maintenance, the roofs can resist this process and extend their shingles’ life.

 However, many times homeowners don’t carry out proper and timely roofing maintenance tasks.
 So, damage-related leaks appear.

 If a shingle breaks, slides, or falls, it will expose the roofing deck leading to leaks and humidity inside your home.
 A broken shingle can result from roofing deterioration, the presence of mold and moss, or heavy storms.